micahwoods/micahwoods.github.io/_posts/2020-08-03-updated-sand-topdressing-by-gp.md

 1. The higher rate in Hempfling et al. had less disease, faster green speed, and better turf quality.

-2. [Schmid et al.](https://dx.doi.org/10.2134/ATS-2014-0031-BR) found that "greens receiving an annual sand topdressing rate of 20.3 ft<sup>3</sup>/1000 ft<sup>2</sup> [6 mm] were consistently $$\leq 3.3%$$ soil organic matter" in the top 3 inches (7.6 cm).
+2. [Schmid et al.](https://dx.doi.org/10.2134/ATS-2014-0031-BR) found that "greens receiving an annual sand topdressing rate of 20.3 ft<sup>3</sup>/1000 ft<sup>2</sup> [6 mm] were consistently $$\leq$$ 3.3% soil organic matter" in the top 3 inches (7.6 cm).
 Based on these survey results, which were obtained from a large survey of greens from 15 US states, there is an expectation that 6 mm is a reasonable starting point number.

 3. [Whitlark and Thompson](https://gsr.lib.msu.edu/article/whitlark-thompson-light-5-3-19.pdf) wrote about light and frequent topdressing in the USGA *Green Section Record* in 2019.
 About the amount of sand to apply, they wrote that "trends observed by USGA agronomists suggest that 25 to 35 cubic feet of sand per 1,000 square feet per year [that's 7.6 to 10.7 mm] is a good annual target to adequately dilute organic matter."